WordPress/gutenberg/docs/contributors/code/back-merging-to-wp-core.md

-# Back Merging code to WordPress Core
+# Back-merging code to WordPress Core

 For major releases of the WordPress software, Gutenberg features need to be merged into WordPress Core.
 Typically this involves taking changes made in `.php` files within the Gutenberg repository and making the equivalent updates in the WP Core codebase.